Wondering if baptism is your next step?

 Some Concluding Thoughts

 We want to teach and practice everything the Bible teaches about baptism.
 We are not interested in making it more important than Scripture does.
 On the other hand, we are not willing to make it any less important, either.
-We believe that the answers provided in this study reflect what the Bible clearly teaches in regard to this ordinance.
+We believe that the answers provided in this study reflect what the Bible clearly teaches in regard to Christian baptism.

 Don’t allow baptism to be something it is not.